 The Indian Maritime Zones Act of 1976 empowers the government to take action to safeguard the marine environment.

-The Indian Coast Guard is responsible for the preservation and protection of the marine environment and the regulation of marine debris, according to the Coast Guard Act of 1978.
+The Indian Coast Guard is responsible for preserving and protecting the marine environment and regulating marine debris, according to the Coast Guard Act of 1978.

 The Indian Coast Guard was designated as the Central Coordinating Authority for oil-spill response in India’s Maritime Zones in 1986, and Coast Guard officials were given authority to take appropriate actions against polluters under the Merchant Shipping Act 1958.